 Heroes say “Yes”

 We were all brought up watching superheroes defeat villains.
-It’s ingrained in our psyche that being the hero is a great thing to be.
+It’s ingrained in our psyche that being a hero is a great thing to be.
 We want to swoop in and save the day.

-A number of the attendees at our recent Product Management Leadership Forum commented on how this is one of the hardest things to overcome when trying to reduce the amount of firefighting that Product Managers do.
+A number of the attendees at our recent Leading Product Management course commented on how this is one of the hardest things to overcome when trying to reduce the amount of firefighting that Product Managers do.

 Villains say “No”